DiogoFerrari/latex-math-annotation/README.md

 # latex-math-annotation
 # Created by: Diogo Ferrari

-## The file contains some mathematical commands for latex.
+## The file contains some commands for math annotation in latex.
 Enjoy.